 With equity crowdfunding still being a relatively new concept in Australia, there are a lot of questions that get asked during both your Expression of Interest (EOI) campaign and your Live Offer.

-What we've learnt running over 35 campaigns months is that questions tend to fall into two buckets: general equity crowdfunding questions and specific crowdfunding questions relating to your campaign.
-It's worth your staff being across the basics if asked, and a phrase which helps direct more complicated enquires to you/us.
+What we've learnt running over 40 campaigns is that questions tend to fall into two buckets: general equity crowdfunding questions and specific crowdfunding questions (relating to your campaign).

 General Equity Crowdfunding Questions